AlextheEngineer/Ego3DHands/README.md

       * 14~17: Ring finger
       * 18~21: Pinky
   * 3D global joint locations
     * The ndarray has shape of (2, 22, 3), where the first and second dimension is the same as 2D ndarray, the third dimension is for (row, col, depth).
-Row value increases going down, column increases going to the right and depth increases going away from the view.
+Row value increases going down, column increases going to the right and depth increases going away from the camera origin.
     * Normalized such that the bone length from wrist to the mMCP has length of 10.0cm
   * 3D canonical joint locations
     * 3D global joint locations spherically rotated to center the middle metacarpophalangeal joint (mMCP), zero-centered on mMCP (root joint) and normalized so the bone formed by the wrist joint and mMCP (key bone) has length of 1.0).